nealbarshes/nealbarshes.github.io/Team/index.md

 For continuous improvement and patient safety: use this slide template for M&M presentations.
 VHA “Joint Patient Safety Reporting” (JPSR) to report systems issues.
 Also BCM MED DOS: “Voluntary Reporting of Errors and Safety Issues”.

-Our team’s contingency plans, including needlestick/sharps injuries and weather events.
+Our team’s contingency plans for [needlestick/sharps injuries]() and weather events.

 ![team logo](https://nealbarshes.github.io/assets/VAhoustonVascularLogo3.jpg)